katiemhughes/portfolio-site/blogposts/skeleton-loaders.md

 1. One for my card components
 2. One for the content on my About page
-3. One for my blog posts on my main `/blog` page.
+3. One for my blog posts on my main /blog page.

 ![about-loader](/images/about-loader.png)
 *My custom-built About content skeleton loader*

 ## The card loader

 In Next.js, you can create routes via a file-based system.
-You can name a directory what you would like your route segment to be named (for example, you could name your About directory `about`, which would then translate to `/about` in your router).
+You can name a directory what you would like your route segment to be named (for example, you could name your About directory about, which would then translate to /about in your router).

-As long as all of your route directories are placed inside your `app` directory, and **not** inside your `components` directory, then you can create as many as you like (I will explain the `components` directory in another blog post).
+As long as all of your route directories are placed inside your app directory, and NOT inside your components directory, then you can create as many as you like (I will explain the components directory in another blog post).

-To create UI for each route, inside each individually-named directory you must add a `page.tsx` or `page.jsx/js` file.
+To create UI for each route, inside each individually-named directory you must add a page.tsx or page.jsx/js file.
 This naming convention must always stay the same.
 In here, you can create your entire UI just as you would in React.

 You should call the function the same name as your directory, just starting with a capital letter.
 This is done like so: